 Click industrial deafness claim for a full description of occupational hearing loss.

 Click industrial deafness to find our how much compensation you can claim for noise induced hearing loss in the UK workplace.

-6. Vibration white finger – a physical condition caused from the use of vibrating machinery in the workplace.
+6. Vibration white finger/ VWF – a physical condition caused from the use of vibrating machinery in the workplace.

 7. Industrial dermatitis

 Click industrial dermatitis claim to read the page I have written giving a full description of occupational dermatitis and how it is caused.

 Click occupational asthma to see the page I have written describing occupational asthma and how it is caused in the work place.

 Click occupational stress to read the article I have written describing how stress is caused in the workplace.

 You now know the most common types of industrial disease you can claim compensation for in the UK and how they differ to other types of injury at work.

 As soon as you become aware that you are suffering from an industrial disease it is important you take steps to ensure your employer is aware of your injury and you receive the correct medical treatment, so I recommend you:

 Click occupational injury claim to find out what you should do before making a workplace industrial disease claim.